RobertKilkenny/herptest_UFSA23/README.md

 > If the `push` option is selected, the _relative_ or _absolute_ path to a `summary.csv` file must be provided to push grades to canvas.

+'Push' gives you the option to set a late policy to be applied to the scores within the selected 'summary.csv' file.
+To create a valid late policy, enter in a space separated list of float values that correspond to the percent grade deducation per day late of the submission.
+Ex.
+[10 20 30] represents that an assignment will be deducted 10% for being one day late, 20% for two days, and 30% for three or more days.
+[10a b 4] is an invalid late policy and you will be prompted to enter a valid policy before grades can be submitted.

+Note: The late policy field accepts negative and >100 values.
+If no text is entered in the field, no points will be deducted for late submissions (equivalent to a [0 0 0 ...] entry).

 <br>